syncfusion-content/blazor-docs/blazor/datagrid/how-to/server-side-using-cli.md

 N> If you have installed multiple SDK versions and need any specific framework version (net5.0/netcoreapp3.1) project, then add -f flag along with dotnet new blazorserver comment.
 Refer [here](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-new) for the available options.

-## Install Syncfusion&reg; Blazor packages in the App
+## Install Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor packages in the App

-Syncfusion&reg; Blazor components are available in [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
-To use Syncfusion&reg; Blazor components in the application, add reference to the corresponding NuGet.
+Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor components are available in [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
+To use Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor components in the application, add reference to the corresponding NuGet.
 Refer to [NuGet packages topic](https://blazor.syncfusion.com/documentation/nuget-packages) for available NuGet packages list with component details.

 Add `Syncfusion.Blazor.Grid` NuGet package to the application using the following command in the command prompt (Windows) or terminal (Linux and macOS) to install a NuGet package.
 See [Install and manage packages using the dotnet CLI](https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-dotnet-cli) topics for more details.